kuronekonya/TO-Fuse-Tools-And-Guides/scripts/FuseBatchResizeTool/readme.md

 ## What It Does

 - Load a whole folder (recursively) of images
-- Click where you want the center of each image to be
+- Configurable Click where you want the center of each image to be
-- Right-click to sample the background color
+- Configurable Right-click to sample the background color
-- Pads the image to fit perfectly inside a 200x200 canvas
+- Pads the image to fit perfectly inside a predetermined canvas size, or input one
-- Saves as `.bmp` in a mirrored output folder
+- Saves as `.bmp` in a mirrored output folder, with or without a main timestamp folder

 No cropping.
 No auto-alignment weirdness.
 Just your eye and your click.

+### You Also Can...
+- Preview past crops, or view what your current one will look like
+- Configurable view of the background color and/or hex color code
+- Use the arrow keys to cycle through the picture files in the chosen folder

 ## Why?